MGon025/CPSC254_Project/README.md

 - Extract the files from Executables
 - (Linux) Run Pea-Man.x86_64 in the linux folder
 - (Windows) Run Pea-Man.exe in the windows folder

+## Controls:
+- WASD or arrow keys to move.